The Sky Trail has some nice views of the Carquinez Strait

 Follow the Big Valley Trail through the valley until it reaches the little-used Kestrel Loop Trail.
 The trail is marked with a signpost, but in the spring it may be so overgrown that it’s almost invisible.

 The upper half of the loop trail is rough and overgrown, but it’s much easier to follow than the lower half.
-It continues to climb, offering some nice views of the valley below and the hills to the west before cresting a ridge and descending back to the Big Valley Trail.
+It continues to climb, providing some nice views of the valley below and the hills to the west before cresting a ridge and descending back to the Big Valley Trail.

 © 2018, 2023 David Baselt